-(i) During Candidacy each Candidate's progress shall be evaluated from time to time, and there shall be a written report of the evaluation by those authorized by the Commission to be in charge of the evaluation program.
+(e) Wherever possible, formation for the Diaconate shall take place in community, including other persons in preparation for the Diaconate, or others preparing for ministry. (f) Before ordination each Candidate shall be prepared in and Areas of competence. demonstrate basic competence in five general areas: Academic studies including, The Holy Scriptures, (1)theology, and the tradition of the Church.
+Diakonia and the diaconate.
+(3) Human awareness and understanding.
+(4) Spiritual development and discipline.
+(5) Practical training and experience. (g) Preparation for ordination shall include training regarding Training.
+(1) prevention of sexual misconduct.
+(2) civil requirements for reporting and pastoral opportunities for responding to evidence of abuse.
+(3) the Constitution and Canons of the Episcopal Church, particularly Title IV thereof. the Church's teaching on racism.
+(4)Ember Weeks. (h) Each Candidate for ordination to the Diaconate shall communicate with the Bishop in person or by letter, four times a year, in the Ember Weeks, reflecting on the Candidate's academic, diaconal, human, spiritual, and practical development. (i) During Candidacy each Candidate's progress shall be evaluated Evaluation of progress. from time to time, and there shall be a written report of the evaluation by those authorized by the Commission to be in charge of the evaluation program.
 Upon certification by those in charge of the Candidate's program of preparation that the Candidate has successfully completed preparation and is ready for ordination, a final written assessment of readiness for ordination to the Diaconate shall be prepared as determined by the Bishop in consultation with the Commission.
 This report shall include a recommendation from the Commission regarding the readiness of the Candidate for ordination.
 Records shall be kept of all evaluations, assessments, and the recommendation, and shall be made available to the Standing Committee.